 WP grows with your organizational, commercial, nonprofit, or personal website needs.
 It is easier and less costly to develop, maintain, redesign and upscale WP websites compared with other open-sourced CMS platforms like Joomla or Drupal.

 Once you install WP, you have full control over it.
 And it frees organizations from static or proprietary CMS that cannot be adjusted after the primary development is done or the initial developer is gone.

-To check a site’s theme, WP version and plugins used, there are online tools available, like isitwp.com, WordPress Theme Detector, WWPTIT or Scan WP.
+To check a site’s theme, WP version and plugins used, there are online tools available, like isitwp.com, WordPress Theme Detector, or WWPTIT.
 Or you can install Google Chrome extensions like WP Theme and Plugin Detector or Sniffer to take a peek.

 More on the Topic:

 Why We Love WordPress: User-Friendliness (Yoast)